How much longer would you live if you breathed clean air?

 With frontier research quantifying the causal relationship between air pollution and reduced life expectancy, the Energy Policy Institute at the University of Chicago (EPIC) engaged Constructive to create The Air Quality Life Index, a groundbreaking nonprofit data visualization platform.
 Their goals?
 To make clear that air pollution is the greatest threat to human health, and to provide policymakers, leaders, and the public with the insights and tools needed to shape policies that promote longer, healthier lives and mitigate the impacts of climate change.

 How does particulate air pollution impact human health?

-Initiatives like the AQLI that are focused on complex scientific concepts and research face a steep challenge when the goal is to use data design to engage, educate, and empower a wide range of audiences.
+Initiatives like the AQLI that involve complex scientific concepts and research face a steep challenge when the goal is to use data to engage, educate, and empower a wide range of audiences.
 Experts demand depth and rigor—and are usually eager to dig into the details.
 Influential non-experts and the broader interested public typically want a more surface-level understanding and top-level takeaways that focus on the big picture.
 We helped EPIC meet the needs of both audiences with a digital strategy that balances the nonprofit’s long-form and data-heavy content with editorial and design that quickly explain the issues, the science of air pollution, and the AQLI’s method of measuring its impact on life expectancy.

 What design assumptions do we need to challenge?

 The core of the Air Quality Life Index is an interactive map that takes extremely high-resolution data and makes it accessible so that audiences can explore its research and test its findings.
 As a first-of-its-kind platform presenting new concepts, we needed to make sure the AQLI was not only fast and easy-to-use, but also expository—providing contextual clues to help bring users along.
 Throughout digital strategy and information architecture, we conducted user research and testing, gaining a range of insights and ideas that were then iteratively incorporated into the platform.